Analysis | Proposed legislation in Florida resurrects an old assumption about same-sex couples

 In doing so, however, it spurred a new iteration of an old complaint: Talking about gay people somehow necessarily means talking about gay sex.

-Before going too far, it’s worth looking directly at the language included in the bill and narrowing down what I’m focused on here.
+Before going too far, it’s worth looking directly at the language in the bill and narrowing down what I’m focused on here.
 As of writing, the bill reads:

 “Classroom instruction by school personnel or third parties on sexual orientation or gender identity may not occur in kindergarten through grade 3 or in a manner that is not age-appropriate or developmentally appropriate for students in accordance with state standards.”

 It’s important to note that the language used to be different.
 In January, it stated that districts “may not encourage classroom discussion about sexual orientation or gender identity in primary grade levels or in a manner that is not age-appropriate or developmentally appropriate for students.”
 (Emphasis added since there’s obviously some difference between “encouraging discussion” and “instruction.”)
-The summary text that offers an overview of the bill’s intent, however, still includes language similar to the old phrasing: its goals include “prohibiting classroom discussion about sexual orientation or gender identity in certain grade levels or in a specified manner.”
+The summary text that offers an overview of the bill’s intent, however, still includes language similar to the old phrasing: Its goals include “prohibiting classroom discussion about sexual orientation or gender identity in certain grade levels or in a specified manner.”

-The legislation also includes language that suggests that parents will need to be informed if their children raise certain issues with school staff or officials, a stipulation that many worry would require that school officials potentially out children to their parents.
+The legislation also includes language that suggests that parents will need to be informed if their children raise certain issues with school staffers or officials, a stipulation that many worry would require school officials to potentially out children to their parents.
 This article is not going to deal with that point of contention, however obviously important it is.

 Reading the text focused on classroom instruction, you probably noticed several issues immediately.